wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/visuals-in-power-bi/includes/2-create-simple-visuals.md

 As you hover over parts of your visuals, you'll receive a tooltip that contains details about that segment, such as labels and total value.

 Select the paintbrush icon on the Visualizations pane to make cosmetic changes to your visual.
-Examples of cosmetic changes include background alignment, title text, and data colors.
+Examples of cosmetic changes include background, alignment, title text, and data colors.

   ![Screenshot of the Visualizations format pane.](../media/02-power-bi-desktop-visual-format.png)